eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 }
 ```

-Once the keys object has been created, the entry can be added.
+When the keys object has been created, the entry can be added.
 This is done by calculating the index with bitmasking:

 ```c
 static int